Motherly (2021 film): Plot

-Mother Kate lives in seclusion with her 9 year old daughter, Beth.
+Kate lives in seclusion with her 9 year old daughter, Beth.
 A police officer, Hal, periodically checks in on both.
 Beth hopes for her father, Brad, to come for her ninth birthday.

 Brad has committed suicide in prison after he is sentenced there for the murder of Beth's friend Courtenay two years prior.
 One evening two people, husband and wife Lewis and Mary break in.
-They are the parents of Courtenay, and they believe the evidence pointing to Brad makes no sense and it's revealed Brad and Mary has an affair.
+They are the parents of Courtenay, and they believe the evidence pointing to Brad makes no sense and it's revealed Brad and Mary had an affair.
 Hal checks in and sees Lewis about to kill Kate, who is confessing to implicating Brad, and shoots him and Kate kills Hal for learning the truth.

-Mary incapacitates Kate and takes Beth but Kate then escapes and kills Mary.
+Mary incapacitates Kate and takes Beth but Kate then escapes and wounds Mary.
+Mary is killed by Beth with a pitchfork.
 Beth is ultimately revealed as a psychopath and Courtenay's actual killer, with Kate setting Brad up to protect her daughter.
-Beth stabs her mother and says she's avenging her father's death and she leaves.
+Beth stabs her mother to death, says she's avenging her father's death then leaves.

-As credits roll a stranger sees Beth walking and asks if she needs help upon seeing her bloody outfit while Beth grins slightly.
+As credits roll, a stranger sees Beth walking and asks if she needs help upon seeing her bloody outfit while Beth grins slightly.